-Exploring Children's Rights and Al Calls to Action
+Exploring Children's Rights and AI

+Calls to Action

-Over the past two years, Children's Parliament, the Scottish AI Alliance, and The Alan Turing Institute have been working with children from four schools across Scotland to explore children's rights and AI.
-Across the project, the children have told us what they think about AI, how it impacts their lives, and what needs to be done to ensure that children's human rights are upheld in the development and use of AI in Scotland.
+Between 2022 and 2024, Children's Parliament, the Scottish Al Alliance, and The Alan Turing Institute worked with children from four schools across Scotland to explore children's rights and Al. Across the project, the children told us what they think about Al, how it impacts their lives, and what needs to be done to ensure that children's human rights are upheld in the development and use of Al in Scotland.